ChooseWhy Choose This Program?

 Isabel Moreno-López, Associate Provost for Undergraduate Studies and Professor.
 Teaching focus: Studies on Language, Literacy and Culture, Intercultural Communications, Critical Pedagogy, Spanish and Latin-American Literature, Queer Studies, Interdisciplinary and Study-Abroad Programs.

-Jeanie Murphy, Center Director for Humanities and Intersdisciplinary Studies and Associate Professor, Hispanic and Latinx Studies: Latin American literature and theater; Latin American cultural studies; Latin American history; gender studies.
+Jeanie Murphy, Center Director for Humanities and Intersdisciplinary Studies and Professor, Hispanic and Latinx Studies: Latin American literature and theater; Latin American cultural studies; Latin American history; gender studies.

 Frances Ramos-Fontán, Instructor Hispanic and Latinx Studies: Community-based learning, Latin American and Latino Studies, and foreign language acquisition.